 When sending pictures to your jeweler, be sure to include:

-I call this the gallery view.
+This is the gallery view.
 This is the view that often doesn’t get sent, even though it is the most needed.
-The image to the left illustrates the thickness for the bottom of the ring.
+The image above illustrates the thickness for the bottom of the ring.

-The image to the left shows the prongs and details needed to see how the ring has been wearing over the years and if any repair work will be needed as part of any project.
+The image above shows the prongs and details needed to see how the ring has been wearing over the years and if any repair work will be needed as part of any project.

 Get nice and close to your ring, take a number of pictures and pick the one with the best focus.
-The ring to the left is pretty, but those tiny prongs aren’t up to the task of daily wear.
+The ring above is pretty, but those tiny prongs aren’t up to the task of daily wear.

 If You Are Emailing Me Ring Pictures…